Top 11 Neobanks for businesses in 2025

 Starling Bank is a UK neobank best known for its fee-free business accounts with no monthly charges or domestic payment costs.
 Its built-in Business Toolkit helps SMEs and freelancers manage invoices, expenses, and tax in one place.

 A strong plus is the multi-currency support (GBP, EUR, USD) and full FSCS protection up to £85,000, ensuring both flexibility and security.
-The downside is that its international features are limited compared to players like Revolut or Payoneer, making it better suited for UK-focused businesses.
+The downside is that its international features are limited compared to players like Revolut or Payoneer, which makes it better suited for UK-focused businesses.

 2. Monzo Business

 Monzo Business is one of the most popular UK neobanks, trusted by over 600,000 businesses.
-Its standout strength is the seamless integratio with accounting tools like Xero and QuickBooks, making it easier for SMEs and freelancers to stay on top of expenses and taxes.
+Its standout strength is the seamless integratio with accounting tools like Xero and QuickBooks, helping SMEs and freelancers stay on top of expenses and taxes.
 Unlike some competitors, Monzo provides 24/7 i-app support and quick account setup with no hidden fees, which saves time for busy business owners.

 A limitation to note is that Monzo is currently UK-only and offers fewer advanced features for larger enterprises compared to players like Revolut or Mercury.
 Still, for small to mid-sized businesses that want simplicity and reliability, Monzo remains a top choice.